FAMILY FUN SERVICE

 #2 We feel JOY while serving.

-#3 God feels JOY knowing we served.
+#3 God feels JOY seeing our love and service.

 Mosiah 2:17: “When ye are in the service of your fellow beings ye are only in the service of your God.”
-See #23 poster below.

 For this purpose, we have created 31 FAMILY FUN SERVICE activities that YOUTH CAN TEACH.